microsoft/ignite25-LAB534-build-real-time-analytics-with-cosmos-db-in-microsoft-fabric/lab/instructions/exercise-2.md

-# Exercise 2: Batch Data Loading and Cross-Database Analytics (Cosmos DB to Data Warehouse)
+# Exercise 2: Cross-Database Analytics (Cosmos DB to Data Warehouse)

 In this exercise, you will explore how Cosmos DB in Microsoft Fabric automatically mirrors your data to OneLake, allowing for cross-database querying.
 You will also learn how to Cosmos DB integrates with other services within Fabric, such as lakehouses, notebooks, power BI etc.